-Portland, OR — Area hipster and self-proclaimed postmodern social justice warrior David “Riddle Me” Shoreston has given up his attempts to “subvert the dominant paradigm” with several deliberate act of protest which include his skinny jeans.
-Mr. Shoreston, 30, has been actively fighting “the logocentrism” of a “predominantly patriarchal, white Christian cultural hegemony” ever since he receive his BA in women’s studies from the University of Oregon 2 years ago.
+Portland, OR — Area hipster and self-proclaimed postmodern social justice warrior David “Riddle Me” Shoreston has given up his attempts to “subvert the dominant paradigm” with several deliberate acts of protest, which include his skinny jeans.
+Mr. Shoreston, 30, has been actively fighting “the logocentrism” of a “predominantly patriarchal, white Christian cultural hegemony” ever since he received his BA in women’s studies from the University of Oregon 2 years ago.

 “I’m not giving up the fight, I’m just changing tactics,” said Mr. Shoreston in front Coava Coffee Roasters on Grand Avenue.
-“Clearly my skinny jeans and mechanical typewriter have failed to subvert the dominant paradigm.
+“My skinny jeans and mechanical typewriter have failed to subvert the dominant paradigm.
 But don’t worry, I have a hundred tricks up my sleeve to disrupt the oppression of global elites.
-I mean, I’m still planning blocking freeway traffic , which we know has been effective in bringing real change.”
+I mean, I’m still planning to block freeway traffic, which we know has been effective in bringing real change.”

 When asked to explain what else he has in store in the fight against oppression, Mr. Shoreston grinned.